 - 5 years for child passports, 10 for adults.
-Not sure how to remember that other than putting a calendar reminder a month before every passport.
+Not sure how to remember that other than putting a calendar reminder a month before passport expiration.
+[Edit: make it 7 Months as some countries require a minimum 3 or even 6 months remaining on the passport]t.
 Seems ridiculously futuristic now, but a smug hack when 5-10 years hurtle around in no time.
 But you don’t want to hear this now.

 - Watching a 5-year old sobbing over your stupid mistake is horrible.